Offshore Sea Containers For The Oil & Gas Industry

 The oil and gas industry is one of the most highly regulated industries in the world when it comes to safety because of its potential harm that can be done to people, the environment, and property.
 The offshore sector requires safe equipment that is capable of operating in a potentially hazardous environment.

 Therefore, it comes as no surprise that the offshore industry in many places has generally required that equipment comply with the ATEX Directive 2014/34/EU.
 This is because compliance means that the equipment has been designed to a much higher standard from the point of view of integrated explosion safety.

 Klinge Corp embraced the industry desire for one safety standard and offers Offshore Sea Containers that meet the requirements of the ATEX Directive.
 The transport refrigeration equipment is Explosion-Proof and designed for use in potentially explosive atmospheres.
 Companies can trust Klinge Corp’s Offshore Containers for safe operation on oil rigs, oil tankers, and other offshore locations.

-Klinge Corp offers multiple models of Offshore, Explosion-Proof Refrigeration Systems that comply with the ATEX Directive:
+Klinge Corp is one of the best oil container companies and we offer multiple models of Offshore, Explosion-Proof Refrigeration Systems that comply with the ATEX Directive:

 » Offshore refrigeration unit complies with ATEX Directive 2014/34/EU

 » Classified as ATEX Directive Group II, Category 3 equipment

 » Suitable for Zone 2 hazardous locations in accordance with EN 60079-10